CThompson0101/Skin_Cancer_Classification_Using_ML/README.md

 This project leverages machine learning techniques to enhance the performance of a CAD (Computer-Aided Detection) system used in identifying skin diseases.
 The system utilizes various algorithms and models to analyze skin lesion images, making it a valuable tool for accurate diagnosis and treatment planning.

+## Dataset

+To solve this probem, we can use the HAM10000 ("Human Against Machine with 10000 training images") dataset.
+This curated collection comprises 10,015 dermatoscopic images sourced from diverse populations and captured using various modalities.
+It serves as an invaluable resource for academic machine learning endeavors, particularly in the field of dermatology.

+The dataset encompasses a comprehensive representation of seven pivotal diagnostic categories within the domain of pigmented lesions:

+1. **Actinic keratoses and intraepithelial carcinoma / Bowen's disease (akiec)**
+2. **Basal cell carcinoma (bcc)**
+3. **Benign keratosis-like lesions (solar lentigines / seborrheic keratoses and lichen-planus like keratoses, bkl)**
+4. **Dermatofibroma (df)**
+5. **Melanoma (mel)**
+6. **Melanocytic nevi (nv)**
+7. **Vascular lesions (angiomas, angiokeratomas, pyogenic granulomas and hemorrhage, vasc)**

+For detailed information and access to the dataset, kindly refer to the [Kaggle page](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000).

 ## Key Components

 ### Data Preprocessing and Augmentation